hondajohn88/aosp_le_zl1_system_core/init/readme.txt

 Options are modifiers to services.
 They affect how and when init runs the service.

-console [<console>]
-  This service needs a console.
-The optional second parameter chooses a specific console instead of the default.
-The default "/dev/console" can be changed by setting the "androidboot.console" kernel parameter.
-In all cases the leading "/dev/" should be omitted, so "/dev/tty0" would be specified as just "console tty0".

 critical
   This is a device-critical service.
 If it exits more than four times in four minutes, the device will reboot into recovery mode.